-measure of the gross-of-depreciation corporate capital share in these countries; it excludes the effect of self-employment and real estate.
-As shown by the blue line in the bottom panel of Figure 8, by that metric the capital share has not increased since 1985.
-To account for profit shifting, we assume that there was no profit shifting before 1985 and that profit losses (relative to recorded profit) increased linearly from 1985 to 2015.
-Consistent with our discussion in Section 6 above, we assume that the fraction of profit shifted outward is given by the loss of corporate income tax revenues relative to taxes paid.
-For example, for France we assume that for any euro of gross corporate profit recorded by Gutiérrez and Piton (2020), 21 cents (corresponding to col. 7 in Table 3 above) was shifted to tax havens in 2015.
+To adjust the time series of EU high-tax countries, we start from 1 minus the adjusted gross corporate labor shares of Gutiérrez and Piton (2020).
+This is the best available measure of the gross-of-depreciation corporate capital share in these countries; it excludes the effect of self-employment and real estate.
+45 As shown by the blue line in the bottom panel of Figure 8, by that metric the capital share has not increased since 1985.
+To account for profit shifting, we proceed as follows.
+First, consistent with our discussion in Section 6 above, we assume that the fraction of profit shifted outward in 2015 is given by the loss of corporate income tax revenues relative to taxes paid.
+For example, for France we assume that for any euro of gross corporate profit recorded by Gutiérrez and Piton (2020), 21 cents (corresponding to col. 7 in Table 3) was shifted to tax havens in 2015.
+Second, we assume that the fraction of EU profits shifted to tax havens before 2015 follows the evolution of the fraction of global profits shifted to tax havens by US multinationals, leveraging the fact that that US outward Foreign Affiliates Statistics are available back to the beginning of the early 1980s (see Appendix A).
+Ideally we would like to use a time series for profits shifted to havens by all (i.e., US plus non-US) multinationals, but long time series are only available for US multinationals.
+Since more than half of the profits booked in tax havens globally were booked there by US multinationals in 2015, this approach is not unreasonable.

 While these assumptions are simplified, meaning that results should be seen as merely illustrative, they reveal a novel insight.
 In contrast to a view according to which the rise of the capital share is a specifically North-American phenomenon, the corporate capital share is likely to have increased substantially in high-tax European countries too.
-In our preferred scenario, it rose by 4.4 points in the arithmetic average of Germany, France, and Italy over the 1985-2015 period, and by as much as 5.2 points in the upper bound scenario (bottom panel of Figure 8).
-This lends support to theories highlighting the role of global trends-as opposed to countryspecific shocks-in the dynamic of factor shares.
+In our preferred scenario, it rose by 3.0 points in the arithmetic average of Germany, France, and Italy over the 1985-2015 period, and by 3.5 points in the upper bound scenario (bottom panel of Figure 8).
+This lends support to theories highlighting the role of global trends-as opposed to country-specific shocks-in the dynamic of factor shares.
 After our corrections, the rise of the capital share in Europe becomes closer to the one seen in the United States, albeit still not as large.